If we don’t act now, more than 140 million girls will become child brides by 2020.

 "Every 2 seconds a girl becomes a child bride.
 Stop the clock - #endchildmarriage https://plan-international.org/child-marriage."
 Tweet this

-Learn more about the Plan International Because I am a Girl campaign.
+Learn more about the Plan International Because I am a Girl movement.

 Download our report

 Evidence shows that entrenched traditions and views are still forcing young girls into early marriage.
-Learn how you can help stop child marriage in Plan International’s comprehensive survey of child marriage in Asia.
+Learn how you can help stop this in Plan International’s comprehensive survey of child marriage in Asia.